GeoscienceAustralia/sira/_sources/ch04_simsetup.txt

   Description: Unique id for component in system.
 This is an instance of `component_type` |br|
   Data Type: String.
-It is recommended to use alphanumeric characters, starting with a letter, and logically distinct parts of the name can be separated by underscores |br|
+It is recommended to use alphanumeric characters, starting with a letter, and logically distinct parts of the name separated by underscores |br|
   Example: 'stack_1' |br|

 `component_type`
-  Description: The  |br|
+  Description:  The general type of a component.
+Represents a broad
+                category of equipment. |br|
-  Data Type: |br|
+  Data Type:    String.
+It is recommended to use alphanumeric characters,
+                starting with a letter, and logically distinct parts of the name separated by underscores |br|
   Example:      'Stack' |br|

 `component_class`